 I was at some airport or hotel room or transit lounge when the phrase “Alone Again, Naturally” popped in to my head.

 Of course, cartoons have always used animals and made them responsible for making us laugh.
-Tom’s really just a peaceful chap, it is almost always Jerry who instigates the chase.
-The lisping Sylvester, like Daffy and Wile.E capture our imagination because they are the world’s perpetual losers.
+Tom’s really just a peaceful chap.
+It is almost always Jerry who instigates the chase.
+The lisping Sylvester, like Daffy and Wile.E captures our imagination because he and Daffy and Wile.E are the world’s perpetual losers.
 But it is to them that we turn our sympathetic eye.
 It is their efforts that are the main focus of our attention.
 They have their individual methods though all of them are doomed to failure right from the start.

 Wile.E is an engineer par excellence, with a well-developed knowledge of complicated trigonometric equations and presumably his credit worthiness is not an issue for the folks at Acme.
 His downfall is poor quality assurance, he fails always when the tiniest details in his elaborate plans go awry.
 He is a formidable planner but desperately needs to improve testing methodology.
 He never speaks, preferring to use placards instead.

 Sylvester, on the other hand, is a garage innovator.
 What he lacks is Wile.E’s engineering and planning strengths.
 He has limited medium term and long term vision and and no testing methodology at all.
 Of course, he is also hampered by playing against not just a clever opponent but an opponent who has the umpire (Granny) in his pocket.
 Sylvester is doomed because the odds are stacked against him.
 He’s left spit-splattering and while his lisp maybe very street, it’s the baby-talking Tweety who wins, every time.